shaopengw/ComRisk/SMEsD.md

-# SMEsD (V1.0) (update in 2022-07-01)
+# SMEsD (V1.0) (update on 2024-02-05)
 ## Introduction
-The dataset is used in paper " Combining Enterprise Intra-Risk with Contagion Risk for Bankruptcy Prediction via Graph Neural Networks" [ArXiv](https://arxiv.org/abs/2202.03874)
+The dataset is used in paper "Combining intra-risk and contagion risk for enterprise bankruptcy prediction using graph neural networks" [Paper](https://www.sciencedirect.com/science/article/abs/pii/S0020025523016675?dgcid=author)

 The SMEsD consists of 3,976 SMEs and related persons in China from 2014 to 2021, which constitutes a multiplex enterprise knowledge graph.
 All enterprises are associated with their basic business information and lawsuit events spanning from 2000 to 2021.
 Specifically, the enterprise business information includes registered capital, paid-in capital and established time.
 Each lawsuit consists of the associated plaintiff, defendant, subjects, court level, result and timestamp.